Read More | The People’s Choice: Promising Prototypes to Watch This Year

 Laero’s Cyclau water reuse system

 Cycleau is a compact graywater treatment system that can be installed as a retrofit.
 It works under sinks and in showers and laundry to convert the used graywater into drinking water.
-It removes more than 200 contaminants through a four-stage cleanign process.
+It removes more than 200 contaminants through a four-stage cleaning process.
 This device can cut water use by 80% and save 40% of water heater energy, according to the startup.

 “The solution improves water reusage while also conserving the heat from heated water,” Leah Putman at Engineering for Change says.
 “The multiple benefits of circularity while improving water health make this an interesting medium term solution.”